-When I met my wife, at Barksdale AFB, her dad was a SMSgt.
+When I met my wife, Sandy, at Barksdale AFB, her dad was a SMSgt.
 We were married in 1969.
 When I first got home I did have some trouble sleeping...I'm doing better than I was then, I think.
-My wife said I was very...I was a different person back then, when we got married.
+My wife said I was very...that I was a different person back then, when we got married.
 It was all still fresh, and recent.
-I don't really do that much thinking about it anymore...I don't want to ...it's all so tense-nightmares at night, she said.
+I try not to do that much thinking about it anymore...I don't want to...it's all so tense-nightmares at night, as Sandy said.

-My father in law was admin sergeant in the SPS's first post office at Đà Nẵng Air Base in 1965.
-He was also at Đà Nẵng in 1965, either a Staff or Tech...maybe a master sergeant.
-He had transferred from the PI to Bergstrom AFB, 12th AF, Austin Texas, and retired in 1975.
+My father-in-law was admin sergeant in the SPS's first post office at Đà Nang Air Base in ...
+He was also at Đà Nang in 1965, either as a Staff or Tech...maybe a master sergeant.
 He was the ranking NCO in the 12th AF.
 He was in charge of starting up the post office, because in those early days there wasn't a post office, so he organized a "mail room" and the CO liked it and said he was now in charge of the squadron's postal office.
-So, Lyle Springs, and he organized the first Post Office for the squadron.
+So, Lile Springs, and he organized the first Post Office for the squadron.
+His last base was at Bergstrom AFB, 12th AF, Austin Texas, and he retired in 1975.